Early Childhood Music Instructor

 Successful candidates will have:

-- Significant music classroom teaching experience with students ages 18 months to 6 years.
+- Significant music classroom teaching experience with students ages 4-6 yrs.

 - Excellent classroom management skills.